 In the same vein as the above point, it can be good to all volunteer together, as this will enable you to help your community (which works wonders for the company’s image) but also has the advantage that you could focus the attention else to allow everyone to come together.
 You could volunteer at a local shelter or kitchen, hold a bake sale or find a sponsored activity that you’d prefer.

 Keeping everyone healthy will boost everyone’s ability to concentrate and give their all.
 By giving them access to fresh fruit in the office, you’ll also be able to show them that you care about their wellbeing.
-Ideas like this is one of many staff engagement activities that can really make a difference for your workforce.
+Great ideas like this are one of many employee engagement exercises that can really make a difference for your workforce.
 You don’t have to use this employee engagement strategy but it is a simple one to try.

 - Let Employees know how they are Doing